DevExpress-Examples/xaf-print-a-report-without-displaying-a-preview/Readme.md

 # How to: Print a report without displaying a preview

 This example demonstrates how to implement an Action that prints a specific report without displaying its preview.
+The printed report uses custom sorting and includes only the items selected in the List View.
 The complete description is available in the [How to: Print a Report Without Displaying a Preview (in Reports V2)](https://documentation.devexpress.com/#Xaf/CustomDocument3601) topic.

 You can also use the code from this example to access an [XtraReport](https://documentation.devexpress.com/#XtraReports/clsDevExpressXtraReportsUIXtraReporttopic) object and then export or email a report content according to tutorials listed in the [Export Reports](https://documentation.devexpress.com/#XtraReports/CustomDocument15796) topic.